simonmichael/hledger/doc/relnotes.github.md

 </summary>

 In a terminal window, run these commands to download, unpack, authorise, and install the binaries in your command line PATH.
-(Don't use your web browser, it won't authorise the binaries.):
+Don't use your web browser, it won't authorise the binaries.:
 <!--
 (Hopefully these commands are all installed by default; if not, install [XCode Command Line Tools](https://mac.install.guide/commandlinetools/)